kristofa/kristofa.github.io/_posts/2024-09-01-the-consequences-of-overloading-teams-with-work.md

 ------
 Reading tips:
 - [THIS IS LEAN](https://thisislean.com) by Niklas Modig and Pär Åhlström.
 A small but beautiful book with nice illustrations about the efficiency paradox.
 The fact that the busier we are, the more inefficient we become.
 It also includes great inspiring examples.
 - [The Principles of Product Development Flow](https://www.goodreads.com/book/show/6278270-the-principles-of-product-development-flow) by Donald G. Reinertsen.
 Not an easy read but a fundamental book in which many solid principles are explained to improve product development flow.
-Thanks to Tom Stuart and Matt Weiden for bringing it to my attention during my time at SoundCloud.
+Thanks to Tom Stuart and Matt Weiden for bringing it to my attention during our time at SoundCloud.

 Viewing tips:
 - [Henrik Kniberg: Multiple WIP vs One Piece Flow Example](https://www.youtube.com/watch?v=Yqi9Gwt-OEA&t).
 Seven-minute video by Henrik Kniberg that clearly shows why too much WIP is inefficient.